Length: 224 pages

 About Helen Ellis

-Helen Ellis is the author of four books, including Southern Lady Code and Eating the Cheshire Cat.
+Helen Ellis is the author of four books, including Southern Lady Code, Bring Your Baggage and Don’t Pack Light, and Eating the Cheshire Cat.
 She is a professional poker player.
 She was raised in Alabama but currently lives in New York City.